Ragavan7071/ece-cit/README.md

 # Tutorials
-The final folder contains code and subimission details for final round,along with the tutorial video(final.mp4) to run that code.
+The final folder contains code and submission details for final round,along with the tutorial video(final.mp4) to run that code.

-Similarly,the prelims folder contains code and subimission details for prelims round,along with the tutorial video(adalove.mp4) to run that code.
+Similarly,the prelims folder contains code and submission details for prelims round,along with the tutorial video(adalove.mp4) to run that code.
 # Requirements for prelims
 # colab
 Use google colab which provoides free gpu to run this code